DuWayne Bridges

-DuWayne H. Bridges (born June 10, 1946) is a Republican former member of the Alabama House of Representatives, where he represented the 38th District from 2000 to 2014.
+DuWayne H. Bridges (June 10, 1946 – May 13, 2026) was an American politician who was a Republican member of the Alabama House of Representatives, where he represented the 38th District from 2000 to 2014.

+Life and career

-Bridges was born in Shawnee, Oklahoma and resides in Valley, Alabama.
+Bridges was born in Shawnee, Oklahoma on June 10, 1946, and resided in Valley, Alabama.
 He graduated from Faulkner University in 1990 with a bachelor's degree in business administration and from Troy State University (now Troy University) in 1992 with a master's degree in human resource management.
 Bridge and his wife Pat have two children (DuWayne Jr. and Karen) and eight grandchildren.
-He is a member of the Assembly of God church.
+He was a member of the Assembly of God church.

+Bridges died May 13, 2026, at the age of 79.